openfoodfacts/openfoodfacts-server/docs/tutorials/uploading-photo-to-a-product.md

-# Uploading Images to the OFF API
+# Uploading Images to the Open Food Facts API
 <!--Add a brief introduction of what the tutorial does -->

 This basic tutorial shows you can upload image of a product to the Open Food Facts API.